MirageRelease v4.10.3

 stackv4v6 impl ->

-creates a new happy-eyeballs value which is able to connect to a remote host and allocate finally a connected flow from the given network implementation stackv4v6
+happy_eyeballs implgeneric_happy_eyeballs stackv4v6 creates a new happy-eyeballs value which is able to connect to a remote host and allocate finally a connected flow from the given network implementation stackv4v6.
+However, if you want to resolve (DNS resolution) & connect to a remote host, you must complete your unikernel with a generic_dns_client which upgrade the happy-eyeballs stack with a DNS resolution stack.

 This device has several optional arguments of keys for timeouts specified in nanoseconds.